We reclaim land for farmers to grow food

 Urban Edge Farm

-Urban Edge Farm is a state-owned property comprising 50 acres in Cranston, RI, 26 of which are now cultivated.
-It is managed by SCLT under a long-term lease with the RI Department of Environmental Management.
-Twelve farmers share farm equipment and other resources at UEF, while growing crops on over 15 acres.
-With a new field cleared, six additional farmers will soon lease plots there.
+Urban Edge Farm comprises 50 acres in Western Cranston, RI, roughly 30 of which are now cultivated.
+SCLT manages the farm under a long-term lease with the RI Department of Environmental Management.
+Seventeen farms operate at UEF, employing about 40 people, most of whom are immigrants and refugees from Southeast Asia, Africa and the Dominican Republic.
+Farmers share equipment, farm infrastructure and other agricultural resources at UEF, and receive technical assistance from SCLT farmer support staff.
 You can read more about it here.

 Wilson Farm is made up of two small lots on Wilson Street in Providence.
 It is farmed by one of SCLT’s long-time partners, who specializes in Southeast Asian crops like chilies, sweet potato leaf and long beans.
 He sells his produce at a number of locations, including the Sankofa World Market at the Knight Memorial Library on Elmwood Avenue.

 In addition to growing on the farms above, many urban farmers lease plots in our community gardens, waiting for farmland to open up so they can expand their businesses.
 SCLT’s Land Fund enables us to renovate abandoned urban parcels and clear undeveloped acreage at UEF for these farmers.
 Please donate, if you can, to support this Fund.